Qui peut participer ?

-Without our partners the organization would be impossible.
-Wearing the jersey is therefore compulsory to take part in the draw.
+Without our partners the organisation would be impossible.
+Wearing a jersey is therefore obligatory to take part in the draw.
 In case of bad weather conditions, a jacket is allowed above the jersey.

 The jersey will not be exchangeable after registration.
-Please consult the size guide before registering.
-Be careful, the jerseys are cut close to the body.
+Please make sure to consult the size guide before registering.
+Please note that the jerseys are cut close to the body.
 We strongly recommend that you take an extra size.

-70,000 € of prizes will be offered to the draw among the participants wearing the event jersey.
-The draw will take place in the exhibitor villages at Pré la Joux Châtel, around 3pm.
+70,000 € in prizes will be offered in a draw among the participants wearing the event jersey.
+The draw will take place in the exhibitor villages at Pré la Joux Châtel, at around 3pm.

-The winners will have to collect their prizes in person on presentation of their licence, identity card or race number.
+The winners must collect their prizes in person on presentation of their licence, identity card or race number.
 No prize will be sent or exchanged.

-All the participants (small and big circuit +gravel) are included in the draw (under respect of the rules).
+All the participants (cyclo+gravel) are included in the draw (under respect of the rules).